-- Consider n functions $\phi_1, \phi_2, \dots, \phi_n$ which are admissible.
+- Consider n functions φ1, φ2,..., φ_n which are admissible.
 Therefore they satisfy functional continuity and the specified b.c.'s.
-In addition these functions are linearly independent. - Now set up the approximate solution: - A sequence of linearly independent functions is said to be complete if we have convergence as $N \to \infty$ .
+In addition these functions are linearly independent. - Now set up the approximate solution: - A sequence of linearly independent functions is said to be complete if we have convergence as $N \rightarrow \infty$.